Sri Lanka wins cricket World Cup qualifier in Zimbabwe - ExBulletin

 Theekshana was the main wicket taker, but sailor Dilshan Madushanka also threw in 3-18.

-“The first goal was to qualify and we succeeded.
-The second goal was to win the tournament and luckily we did.
-We can go home happy,” Sri Lanka coach Chris Silverwood told reporters.
+“The first goal was qualifying and we succeeded.
+Second was winning the tournament and luckily we did.
+We can go home satisfied,” Sri Lanka coach Chris Silverwood told reporters.

 “We can take the confidence we have shown in this tournament to the World Cup.”